 What is User Choice?

-Australian Apprentices can receive assistance from User Choice, a national government funding program, to cover the cost of training and assessment services.
+User Choice is a national government funding scheme that helps cover the cost of training and assessment services for Australian apprentices.

 What courses does User Choice funding subsidise?